-The Alternate Route is for teachers with a non-teacher education bachelor degree from an accredited college/university.
+Completing an alternate route program is a required step for an individual who holds a bachelor's degree (non-education) and would like to transition into teaching but lacks the certification or license.
 Currently there are four methods to obtaining certification through the Alternate Route.
 The Alternate Route Teacher programs are listed below:

 - Master of Arts in Teaching (MAT) 7-2017